Osama Abu Irshaid

-Osama Abu Irshaid is a board member and national director for American Muslims for Palestine (AMP).
-He also serves on the board of United States Council of Muslim organizations.
+Osama Abu Irshaid is a Jordanian writer and researcher based in Washington DC.
+He is a board member and national director for American Muslims for Palestine (AMP), and serves on the board of United States Council of Muslim organizations.
+He has frequently appeared on media outlets such as National Public Radio, Al Jazeera, Syrian TV, Al-Alam, and Al Hiwar TV as a commentator on Palestinian and Middle Eastern affairs and United States domestic and foreign policy.
 He completed his master's at Northeastern Illinois University and received his doctorate at Loughborough University.

-He has frequently appeared on media outlets such as National Public Radio, Al Jazeera, Syrian TV, Al-Alam, and Al Hiwar TV as a commentator on Palestinian and Middle Eastern affairs and United States domestic and foreign policy.
+Canary Mission and The Investigative Project on Terrorism have accused Irshaid of antisemitism and ties with Hamas.